 However, Mister Bug’s biggest problem was its release date; December 5th, 1941.
 After Pearl Harbor, none of the theaters were willing to touch an absurd, feel-good movie.
 NONE.

 Max Fleischer was called to New York and his resignation was demanded.

 Fleischer Studios became Famous Studios, Superman’s budget was slashed to the bone and the blue-clad Kryptonian spent the remainder of his contract punching Nazis.
 The Fleischer Superman shorts are all in the public domain, which is a pity because that means no one has a motive to restore them.

 Superman wouldn’t be animated again until Filmation started the Adventures of the Superman in the mid-sixties.
 The quality was on par with Scooby Doo’s.

-When Max Fleischer’s son, Richard was directing 20,000 Leagues Under the Sea, the father visited the son for lunch and he invited his boss Walt Disney to join them.
-The lunch was quite cordial with Max stating he was happy to be making education cartoons at this time of his life.
+When Max Fleischer’s son, Richard was directing 20,000 Leagues Under the Sea, the father visited the son for lunch.
+Richard invited his boss Walt Disney to join them.
+The lunch was quite cordial with Max stating he was happy to be making education cartoons at this late time of his life.

-After lunch broke up Walt remarked to Richard that his father was quite genial and affable.
+After lunch broke up Walt remarked to Richard that his father was a quite genial and affable gentleman.

-Richard Fleisher said, that his father couldn’t say the name Disney without adding, “that son of a bitch.”
+Richard Fleisher replied, that his father couldn’t say the name Disney without adding, “that son of a bitch.”